CET Chinese Language in Beijing

 Strong Mandarin Chinese language program (includes one-on-one language tutorials, supplementary classes for each level, language practical & ethnographic projects).
 Full-time Chinese language pledge required.

 In the fall and spring, students take 18 class hours per week of Chinese language instruction plus two electives.
 Fulfills Haverford’s language requirement.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Students take one intensive course which teaches the four main language skills: reading, writing, speaking and listening.
 Supplementary classes such as one-on-one language tutorials, one-on-two drills, television and writing.
 Elective classes such as newspaper, business or literature.
 Each week a portion of class time is devoted to preparing relevant vocabulary and background material for that weekend’s activity or excursion.
 Some students participate in language “practica”, wherein they practice their Chinese outside the classroom.
 Class attendance is mandatory.